IBM/real-time-payments/README.md

 5. To see the app and services created and configured for this pattern, use the IBM Cloud dashboard

-# Run the Application locally
+# Run the Application Locally
 Follow these steps to setup and run this code pattern.
 The steps are described in detail below.

 ## Prerequisite